wp-plugins/adminer/readme.txt

 === Adminer ===
 Contributors: Bueltge
 Donate link: http://bueltge.de/wunschliste/
-Tags: debug, sql, analyse, tuning, performance, database, queries, query, phpMyAdmin, admin, database management Requires at least: 2.7
+Tags: adminer, debug, sql, analyse, tuning, performance, database, queries, query, phpMyAdmin, admin, database management Requires at least: 2.7
-Tested up to: 3.0
+Tested up to: 3.1-alpha
 Stable tag: 0.1

 Adminer (formerly phpMinAdmin) is a full-featured MySQL management tool written in PHP.
 This plugin include this tool in WordPress for a fast management of your database.

 == Description ==
-[Adminer](http://www.adminer.org/ "Adminer") is a full-featured MySQL management tool written in PHP.
+Adminer (formerly phpMinAdmin) is a full-featured MySQL management tool written in PHP.
+Conversely to phpMyAdmin, it consist of a single file ready to deploy to the target server.
 This plugin include this tool in WordPress for a fast management of your database.
+[Adminer](http://www.adminer.org/ "Adminer") is also used without this plugin and WordPres.

 = Localizations =
 * Thanks to [J&uuml;rgen Toth](http://www.relijoc.ro/ "J&uuml;rgen Toth") for romanian language file